dotnet/docs/docs/framework/xaml-services/whitespace-processing-in-xaml.md

 <a name="east_asian_characters"></a>
 ## East Asian characters
- "East Asian characters" is defined as a set of [!INCLUDE[TLA2#tla_unicode](../../../includes/tla2sharptla-unicode-md.md)] character ranges U+20000 to U+2FFFD and U+30000 to U+3FFFD.
+ "East Asian characters" is defined as a set of Unicode character ranges U+20000 to U+2FFFD and U+30000 to U+3FFFD.
 This subset is also sometimes referred to as "CJK ideographs".
 For more information, see <https://www.unicode.org>.

 <a name="whitespace_and_text_content_models"></a>
 ## White space and text content models